JulianFP/project-W/doc/installation.rst

 To run the backend you need a config.yml file that configures it.
 Prepare this file before running the installation steps below.
 You can start off with the following example (don't forget to replace the <placeholders>!) and modify it to your needs if necessary.
 Refer to :ref:`description_backend_config-label` for more information about all the configuration options.

 .. warning::
-   Please make sure save 'sessionSecretKey' and 'smtpServer.password' in a secret way on your server!
+   Please make sure to save 'sessionSecretKey' and 'smtpServer.password' in a secret way on your server!
 With the 'sessionSecretKey' a bad actor could log in as any user, even as an admin user, and read any current and future user data.
 With the 'smtpServer.password' a bad actor could authenticate with your mail server and send malicious phishing emails to you users while masquerading as the server admin.

 In this setup, sessionSecretKey and the smtp password are being read from the environment variables 'PROJECT_W_JWT_SECRET_KEY' and 'PROJECT_W_SMTP_PASSWORD'.
 If you want you can also choose to set them here directly in the config, but if you do so please take appropriate measures to keep this config file secret!